How We Can Help You

 Welcome back to my series of The Noah Plan Essentials.
 You may read my first post for The Noah Plan Kindergarten curriculum here.
 In addition to the essentials for Kindergarten found at my previous post, here is a list of other items which I found benefited our family in our first year using the Kindergarten curriculum: Free printable coloring pages for the period of history or maps that we were studying.
 A quick on-line search Read more about The Noah Plan- Kindergarten Essentials: Heather’s List[…]

-It started to feel like chaos.
-Molly sat down and questioned what had changed and why things weren’t going as smoothly as she had hoped.
-She had decided which books and curriculum that they’d use.
-She even used a planner to help her lay it all out before her eyes.
-But somehow, somewhere during the school year, things became a bit derailed.
-By the middle of the school year, their homeschool was shaping to be Read more about How to Develop a Vision to Make Your Homeschool Productive[…]
+It starts to feel like chaos.
+Molly sits down and questions what has changed and why things aren’t going as smoothly as she had hoped.
+Finally, she decides which books and curriculum that they’ll use.
+And she even uses a planner to help her lay it all out before her eyes.
+But somehow, somewhere during the school year, things become a bit derailed.
+By the middle of the school year, their homeschool is shaping to Read more about How to Develop a Vision to Make Your Homeschool Productive[…]

 It can be easy to give in to.
 Especially if you’re feeling tired, rushed, uninspired, or plain unorganized.
 Workbooks.
 Even as a Principle Approach® mom, I’ve done it.
 And each time I handed a worksheet to one of my children, I cringed inside.
 That prepared worksheet was adding very little to our child’s learning.
 At least in the direction I know that I desire for our children.
 On the surface, they may not seem much Read more about Notebooks Vs. Workbooks: Which Is Really Better?[…]

-Recently, I learned that there are three types of readers.
+For the purpose of this article, I’m referring to a specific book.
+However, the information is applicable to any book.
+In any case, recently, I learned that there are three types of readers.
 Depending on which type you are will result in whether or not you successfully maneuver the red books, Teaching and Learning America’s Christian History and Christian History of the Constitution.
-Let me share with you: If a book is 100 pages or less, 60% of readers finish it.
-If a book is 200 pages or so, 20% of readers finish it.
-If a book is Read more about Types of Readers[…]
+While parents can still refer this book a little at a time Read more about Types of Readers[…]

 Greetings!
 It’s the first Monday of the month and that means it’s Membership Monday!
 We have our first free lesson available for you: Mathematics, God, and History What is the significance of mathematics in History?
 What is the basic principle?
 Research Do a word study Find out the Leading Idea Find out the Bible Principle Reason and Relate What does Scripture say?
 Consider the events on the timeline of His Story Is mathematics a “created” Read more about Free Principle Approach® Mathematics Lesson[…]